BlinkTagInc/node-gtfs/README.md

 ### MongoDB URI

-Add the MongoDB URI to `config.json` with the key `mongo_url`.
+Add the MongoDB URI to `config.json` with the key `mongoUrl`.
 Running locally, you may want to use `mongodb://localhost:27017/gtfs`.
 ```
 {
-  "mongo_url": "mongodb://localhost:27017/gtfs",
+  "mongoUrl": "mongodb://localhost:27017/gtfs",
   "agencies": [
     {
       "agency_key": "myAgency",